sdespont/php-swiss-qr-bill-tcpdf/README.md

+# Warning : This feature has been merged into the main project sprain/php-swiss-qr-bill.
+This repo is deprecated and will no longer receives support.

 # Swiss QR Bill

 A PHP library to extend ```sprain/php-swiss-qr-bill``` in order to create PDF payment slips with TCPDF library.